-AWARNING State and federal agencies have determined that contact with used engine oil can cause cancer or reproductive toxicity.
-Try to avoid skin contact and breathing of vapors.
+AWARNING U. S. state and federal agencies have determined that contact with used engine oil can cause cancer or reproductive toxicity.
+Avoid skin contact and breathing of vapors.
 Use rubber gloves and wash exposed skin.

 Refer to Table 4 for scheduled engine oil change.
-Change oil more often in hot and dusty environments.
+Change oil more often in hot or dusty environments.